 If you’re involved in an accident, you must stop and exchange information with and provide assistance to other drivers.

 - International Driving Permit registration – Traffic Police, Government of Indonesia (in Indonesian)

 - More about the International Driving Permit

 Credit cards are not widely accepted outside of large urban centres and tourist areas.

 Natural disasters and climate

-Indonesia is located in an active seismic zone and is prone to a multitude of natural disasters such as earthquakes, tsunamis, flooding, volcanic eruptions and drought.
+Indonesia is located in a very active seismic zone.
+It's prone to a multitude of natural disasters such as earthquakes, tsunamis, flooding, volcanic eruptions and drought.

 Earthquakes and tsunamis